robbyQY/rqt-tutorial/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use agile_autonomy, launch it in terminal:

 .. code-block:: console

-   (.venv) $ pip install lumache

-Creating recipes
+   $ source devel/setup.bash
+   $ roslaunch agile_autonomy simulation.launch

+key functions
 ----------------

 To retrieve a list of random ingredients,